Next: The slm Function

 ,

-we estimate fixed parameters and
+we estimate fixed parameters

 as the minimizers of the following penalized weighted least